MRtrix3/mrtrix3/docs/reference/commands/amp2response.rst

 -  **-noconstraint** disable the non-negativity and monotonicity constraints

--  **-directions spec** Specify a source of a basis direction set to be used interpreting input image amplitudes with respect to orientations on the sphere (see Description); default: inferred from input image header
+-  **-directions spec** Specify a source of a basis direction set to be used when interpreting input image amplitudes with respect to orientations on the sphere (see Description); default: inferred from input image header

 DW shell selection options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^